Bootstrap a Talos Linux cluster for Cozystack using Talm

 Discovered open port 50000/tcp on 192.168.100.192

-Now, create a nodes directory and collect the information from your node into a specific file:
+Now, create a nodes directory and collect the information from your nodes into a node-specific file for each node:

 talm template -e 192.168.100.63 -n 192.168.100.63 -t templates/controlplane.yaml -i > nodes/srv1.yaml

-Check the generated file, and if everything is okay, apply it:
+Check the generated files, and if everything is okay, apply it:

 talm apply -f nodes/srv1.yaml -i